-- (a) Except in the case of any resolution which as a matter of law requires a special resolution, questions arising at a general meeting are to be decided by a majority of votes cast by the members present at the meeting (including being present by technological means) and that decision is for all purposes a decision of the members. - (b) In the case of an equality of votes upon any proposed resolution at a meeting of members, the chair has a second or casting vote in addition to any vote the chair may have in his or her capacity as a member. - (c) A resolution put to the vote of a general meeting must be decided on a show of hands unless a poll is demanded. - (d) A member may only cast one vote on a show of hands regardless of whether that member also holds one or more proxies. - (e) A poll may be demanded before a vote being decided by a show of hands is taken or before or immediately after the declaration of the result of the show of hands: - (i) by the chair of the meeting; - (ii) by at least five members present and entitled to vote on the relevant resolution; or - (iii) by a member or members present at the meeting and representing at least 5% of the votes that may be cast on the resolution on a poll. - (f) Unless a poll is demanded, a declaration by the chair of a general meeting that a resolution has on a show of hands been carried or carried unanimously, or carried by a particular majority, or lost, and an entry to that effect in the book containing the minutes of the proceedings of the company, is conclusive evidence of the fact without proof of the number or proportion of the votes recorded in favour of or against the resolution. - (g) If a poll is demanded at a general meeting, it will be taken when and in the manner that the chair directs, and the result of the poll will be the resolution of the meeting at which the poll was demanded. - (h) A poll cannot be demanded at a general meeting on the election of a chair of the meeting. - (i) The demand for a poll may be withdrawn.
+- a) Except in the case of any resolution which as a matter of law requires a special resolution, questions arising at a general meeting are to be decided by a majority of votes cast by the members present at the meeting (including being present by technological means) and that decision is for all purposes a decision of the members. - b) In the case of an equality of votes upon any proposed resolution at a meeting of members, the proposed resolution shall be treated as lost. - c) A resolution put to the vote of a general meeting must be decided on a show of hands unless a poll is demanded. - d) A member may only cast one vote on a show of hands regardless of whether that member also holds one or more proxies. - e) A poll may be demanded before a vote being decided by a show of hands is taken or before or immediately after the declaration of the result of the show of hands: - i) by the chair of the meeting; - ii) by at least five members present and entitled to vote on the relevant resolution; or - iii) by a member or members present at the meeting and representing at least 5% of the votes that may be cast on the resolution on a poll. - f) Unless a poll is demanded, a declaration by the chair of a general meeting that a resolution has on a show of hands been carried or carried unanimously, or carried by a particular majority, or lost, and an entry to that effect in the book containing the minutes of the proceedings of the company, is conclusive evidence of the fact without proof of the number or proportion of the votes recorded in favour of or against the resolution. - g) If a poll is demanded at a general meeting, it will be taken when and in the manner that the chair directs, and the result of the poll will be the resolution of the meeting at which the poll was demanded.

+- h) A poll cannot be demanded at a general meeting on the election of a chair of the meeting. - i) The demand for a poll may be withdrawn.